2024 Scholarships - St. Louis County | CampusReel

 2024 St. Louis County Scholarships

 St. Louis County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 10% of St. Louis County residents in Minnesota over the age of 25 have graduated with a professional degree - 39% have completed high school.
+Despite high costs, 10% of St. Louis County residents in Missouri over the age of 25 have graduated with a professional degree - 15% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that St. Louis County residents in Minnesota will continue to need help paying for college.
-5,390 men and 4,766 women are enrolled in grades 9-12 while 9,452 men 9,517 women are currently undergraduates in college.
+It’s clear that St. Louis County residents in Missouri will continue to need help paying for college.
+30,096 men and 29,228 women are enrolled in grades 9-12 while 24,648 men 30,275 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to St. Louis County residents and can help pay for school in a variety of ways.
 St. Louis County scholarships, whether they are exclusively available to St. Louis County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for St. Louis County residents.

 How much total award money and scholarships are available for St. Louis County residents?